CannedShroud/WhatsAppChatSpammer/README.md

- Will need chromedriver.exe in directpry: 'C:'
+ Will need chromedriver.exe in directory 'C:'